dotswg/dots-architecture/draft-ietf-dots-architecture.md

 client-requested mitigation is being overwhelmed by the severity of the attack.
-Out-of-scope business or service level agreements may permit the mitigating domain to drop the mitigation and let attack traffic flow unchecked to the target, but this is only encourages attack escalation.
+Out-of-scope business or service level agreements may permit the mitigating domain to drop the mitigation and let attack traffic flow unchecked to the target, but this only encourages attack escalation.
 In the case where the mitigating domain is the upstream service provider for the attack target, this may mean the mitigating domain and its other services and users continue to suffer the incidental effects of the attack.

 A recursive signaling model as shown in {{fig-recursive-signaling}} offers an alternative.
-In a variation of the use case "Enterprise with an upstream transit provider DDoS mitigation service" described in [I-D.ietf-dots-use-cases], a domain operating a DOTS server and mitigator also operates a DOTS client.
+In a variation of the use case "End-customer with a single upstream transit provider offering DDoS mitigation services" described in [I-D.ietf-dots-use-cases], a domain operating a DOTS server and mitigator also operates a DOTS client.
 This DOTS client has an established DOTS session with a DOTS server belonging to a separate administrative domain.